kyuhi/yoda.vim/README.md

 A VIM plug-in for completion using libclang
 ===========================================

-Yoda-vim is a VIM plug-in for code completion using libclang.
+Yoda-vim is a Vim plug-in for code completion using libclang.
 Yoda-vim's features are:

 - Fast code completion for C/C++ and Objective-C/C++.
 - Load compilation options using your python configuration file influenced by [YouCompleteMe](https://github.com/Valloric/YouCompleteMe).
 - Jump to definition or declaration under the cursor of the editing file.
-- Show code diagnostics in VIM's `quickfix-window` or you can use it via API as you want.
+- Show code diagnostics in Vim's `quickfix-window` or you can use it via API as you want.
 - Automatically insert variable segments, substring of text of candidate supporting snake case and camel case, by one keystroke in completion (Like XCode behaivior).
 - Support code snippets if you have installed [ultisnips](https://github.com/SirVer/ultisnips).